CosminAvramescu/C-Distributed-System/src/README.md

 ## Usage

 1. Run make command.
-2. Drag app executable from src to checker
+2. Run ./app_server in a terminal and ./app_client in another terminal.
-3. Run the script ./checker.sh
+3. Run the script ./check.sh to test the app with the tests suite.

 <!-- CONTRIBUTING -->